CumulusNetworks/docs/content/cumulus-vx/_index.md

 ## Support Policy

-As a Cumulus Linux customer, you can now receive formal GSS support for Cumulus VX instances used to:
+As a Cumulus Linux customer, you can receive formal GSS support for Cumulus VX instances to:

   - Test and stage network topologies before deploying to production.
   - Analyze, troubleshoot, and correct issues with configurations and software bugs in Cumulus VX that might also apply to Cumulus Linux running on physical devices.